Meet our pediatricians

 Dr. Eckel currently serves on the board for Serve Denton which is working to build collaboration and cooperation between multiple nonprofit agencies in Denton.
 He also serves as medical director and board member for First Refuge Ministry Center in Denton which is providing indigent healthcare and other services for families with little or no insurance.

 Dr. Eckel is founder and director of the North Texas International Adoption Clinic, which was the first of its kind in North Texas.
 The clinic helps with reviewing medical records and evaluations of children adopted from other countries.
-He has two teens adopted from China as toddlers and has taken part in several mission trips including China, Russia, Brazil and most recently Haiti.
+He has two grown children adopted from China as toddlers and has taken part in several mission trips including China, Russia, Brazil, Haiti and most recently Kenya.
 He is active at First Baptist Church in Denton and has been part of the Kiwanis children's clinic, Ronald McDonald House project, Scottish Rite camps and several other volunteer projects over the years.
 He enjoys photography and sports as well as several other hobbies.

 Marilyn Janke, M.D., FAAP